Embedded eigenvalues for asymptotically periodic ODE systems: Preliminary results

 \subsection{Exponential dichotomies}

 Exponential dichotomies is a tool, originally introduced by Oskar Perron in \cite{perron}, used to investigate the stability properties and asymptotic behaviour of non-autonomous differential equations \cite{coppel}.
 In this paper, we use it in order to prove exponential decay of eigenfunctions, which is needed for our main result. \begin{definition} Let $J$ be an unbounded interval on $\mathbb{R}$.
-An ODE system $U' = C(x)U$ is said to possess an exponential dichotomy on $J$ if there exist constants $K>0$, $\kappa^s<0<\kappa^u$ and a family of projections $P(x_0)$, with $x_0\in J$, such that:
+An ODE system $U' = C(x)U$ is said to possess an exponential dichotomy on $J$ if there exist constants $K>0$, $\kappa^s<0<\kappa^u$ and a family of projections $P(x_0)$, with $x_0\in J$, such that: \begin{itemize} \item For any $x\in \mathbb{R}$ and $U\in\mathbb{R}^{N},$ there exists a unique solution $\Phi^s(x,x_0)U$ of the system defined for $x\geq x_0$, $x,x_0\in J$ such that